kotruta123/FlappyGachi/Assets/Documentation/BlogPost5.md

 Info  Page

 ### I have added:
-In the info page i have added and chancged the background I have added a button to main menu, and also i have added a text with the creator of the game.
+In the info page i have added and changed the background I have added a button to main menu, and also i have added a text with the creator of the game.

+### Feature 6

+A player shoots the burger

+### I have added:
+I have added new objects as to perform the shooting of the player.
+The player press a button and the bulet apears, after that when the bullet touches the burger, the burger disappears and player get extra points for this.
+If the player touches the burger the death menu will be triggered and the scene will stop.